-(1) Preliminary debate means a discussion of a working version of the dissertation in a team of the department to which the doctoral student is assigned.

-(2) A preliminary debate may be held only upon the proposal of the supervisor, or possibly the head of the department to which the student is assigned.
+- (1) Preliminary debate means a discussion of a working version of the dissertation in a team of the department to which the doctoral student is assigned. - (2) A preliminary debate may be held only upon the proposal of the supervisor, or possibly the head of the department to which the student is assigned.
 A student may also apply for a preliminary debate.
-The guarantor determines whether the preliminary debate will be held.

-(3) If a preliminary debate is to be held, a student submits his thesis with an opinion of the supervisor and possibly the consultant, to the head of the department to which the student is assigned who determines the date of the preliminary debate.

-(4) The purpose of the preliminary debate is to evaluate whether the dissertation complies with the requirements for this kind of thesis.
-The head of the department to which the student is assigned requests that the thesis be evaluated by another member of the department, other member of the academic staff of the faculty, or possibly an expert who is not a member of the academic community of the Faculty.

-(5) Minutes are taken of the preliminary debate including a recommendation for defence or to rewrite the dissertation.
-The minutes are immediately handed over by the head of the department to which the student is assigned to the Student Registry.
+The guarantor determines whether the preliminary debate will be held. - (3) If a preliminary debate is to be held, a student submits his thesis with an opinion of the supervisor and possibly the consultant, to the head of the department to which the student is assigned who determines the date of the preliminary debate. - (4) The purpose of the preliminary debate is to evaluate whether the dissertation complies with the requirements for this kind of thesis.
+The head of the department to which the student is assigned requests that the thesis be evaluated by another member of the department, other member of the academic staff of the faculty, or possibly an expert who is not a member of the academic community of the Faculty. - (5) Minutes are taken of the preliminary debate including a recommendation for defence or to rewrite the dissertation.
+The minutes are immediately handed over by the head of the department to which the student is assigned to the Student Registry. - (6) In case of a student in the combined form of study the department to which the student is assigned is the department whose purpose is the closest to the programme of study of the student and the topic of the student's dissertation.